JoshBeveridge/clone-framework/README.md

 ## 2.4.0

+### 2.4.2
+- fixes a bug introduced by `data-c-button="reset"` where borders wouldn't show on regular buttons

 ### 2.4.1
 - fixes a missing `>` in the dialog code example
 - removes forced borders from accordions in favor of the border property